On the van der Waals interaction between a molecule and a half-infinite plate: Modeling of the problem and main result

-\begin{remark} From this proof one easily sees that if equality holds in \eqref{ineqtrap} then one must have $b=a+c$, so all vertices of the trapezoid have to be on the same line.
+From \eqref{ineqtrap} and \eqref{defU} it follows immediately that $U(x) \leq 0$.
+To see when equality holds it is enough to see when equality in \eqref{ineqtrap} holds.
+From the proof of \eqref{ineqtrap} one easily sees that if equality holds in \eqref{ineqtrap} then one must have $b=a+c$, so all vertices of the trapezoid have to be on the same line.
 Moreover we must have $a=c$.
-So actually the potential added in \eqref{defHlin} to the Hamiltonian of the hydrogen atom is strictly negative with exception only the case that the position of the electron coincides with the position of the nucleus. \end{remark}
+So actually the potential added in \eqref{defHlin} to the Hamiltonian of the hydrogen atom is strictly negative with exception only the case that the position of the electron coincides with the position of the nucleus, namely when $x=0$.
+This completes the proof of Lemma \ref{lemmatrapezoid}. \end{proof}

-We denote by $\R_r^3:= \{(x_1,x_2,x_3) \in \R^3 \mid x_1 > -r\}$ the half--space, where the hydrogen atom is located, namely the half--space to the right of the plate.
-The Hamiltonian acts then on the Hilbert space $L^{2}(\R^3_r)$ and as its form domain, we choose the Sobolev space $H_0^1(\R^3_r)$ (see for example \cite{cornumartin}).
-The meaning of the zero boundary condition in the choice of the space is that the electron can not pass through the plate or touch the plate.
-The ground state energy $E(r)$ of the system is then defined by